 4. The Early Bird Mom says we’ll never be done de-cluttering, while Marie says you can declutter once and that’s it.

 Again, I’m going to file this under misunderstanding.

 With the Marie Kondo method, you do a tidying festival.
 It might last days, weeks, months.
 When you are done, everything has a place, and looks pleasing.

 If your drawer starts to get over-stuffed again, the onus is on you to identify how to deal with that, and after practicing the KonMari Method in full, you will be expert.
 You may naturally find you continue to move things on throughout the rest of your life as soon as you notice it doesn’t bring you joy.
 If you don’t, it may be necessary to redo your tidying festival.

-Many consultants will say that redoing their festival is a great way to reset when starting something new.
+Many consultants will say that redoing your tidying festival is a great way to reset when starting something new.
 New job, new house, new partner… Reset.
 It’s okay to repeat the method if you find things didn’t stick.

 5. The Early Bird Mom says we will not get the family on board.
 You can just work on you and let your family do their own thing.

 I completely, whole-heartedly agree, and so does Marie Kondo.
 Never does she say you have to get the whole family in line.
 Completing the KonMari Method means doing it for you.
 It hurts me that this is included as a criticism of the method, when it’s not applicable at all.